About Our Studio

 - Dispose of garbage and recyclable materials in the appropriately labeled bins around the studio.

 Yes, Yoga is becoming quite trendy and as many become more open to the physical practices of yoga in the west more and more studios are coming in the scene.
 On the West coast it almost seems to be on every corner and the East is catching up.
 It’s for sure a great time for those who enjoy the practice, but our particular motive in starting Good Vibes Yoga & Kombucha bar was not a product of popularity, trends, or money, we really believe in yoga!
 It was a realization of the community and benefits such a practice could provide for an individual and the idea of how rewarding giving those same benefits to others would feel.
 Instructor, Mike Giaimo for example, who’s life experience brought him to a place where he had difficult times realizing his capabilities, seeing the glass half full, started to lose purpose in his career in business, and even much of his faith.
-Through yoga and other sort of “mindful exploration” he began to change his physical & mental perspective, in a way that he says “allowed him really communicate with himself, to embrace failure as fuel, never settle, and choose always on the basis of Love”.
+Through yoga and mindful exploration he began to change his physical & mental perspective, in a way that he says “allowed him really communicate with himself, strengthen faith, accept and work through life’s natural polarities and challenges, and choose always on the basis of Love”.
 Yoga was the avenue that him and many have decided to take to benefit themselves on many levels and what the Good Vibes family hopes to give to you as best as we can.
-We want this to be your escape, your worry free place where you can take care of yourself and feel connected.
-We don’t care about ones status, what one dose or dose not eat, what religion one chooses, how wealthy one vs another, or one’s national & political views.
-We accept you as you are and would love for you to join us.
-“All who Yog. (practice yoga) at any level are welcome!”
+We want this to be your place where you can take care of yourself, feel connected, learn, & even share.
+We are not concerned with status, cultural, religious, or political affiliations and opinions.
+We honor the practices of Yoga as something for all of us to use and share respectfully.
+We welcome you as you are to join us in practice!